DennisTrujilloDev/to-do-fs-gh/README.md

 # <strong>How It's Made:</strong>
 <strong>Tech used</strong>: HTML, CSS, JavaScript, Node.js, MongoDB, Express

 This application stores data on MongoDB then retrieves it in order to display it to the user.
+Express is used as a framework in order to simplify node.

 # <strong>Lessons Learned:</strong>
 I am practicing incorporating the back end into things I thought could only be front end.
 For example, I was able to use the server to update the to-do item.